 CLI

-Cup’s CLI provides the cup check
+Cup’s CLI provides the cup check command.

 Basic Usage